-- Add as many points as you wish.
-If you want to add points in other spots in the track, all you have to do is repeat steps 2 and 3. - 5.
-Once you are satisfied with the track, enter the contextual menu (by means of a long click on the screen) and select Close Edit.
+Add as may points as you wish.
+If you want to add points in other spots in the track, all you have to do is repeat steps 2 and 3.

+5. Once you are satisfied with the track, enter the contextual menu (by means of a long click on the screen) and select Close Edit.